cloud-gov/cg-site/content/docs/getting-started/concepts.md

 ## Organizations

 Cloud Foundry groups its users by [organizations](http://docs.cloudfoundry.org/concepts/roles.html#orgs), or "orgs" for short.
 Orgs group together users for management and present a shared perimeter for services, domains and quotas.
-When your account is created, it gets permissions to an org and a personal space.
+When your account is created, it may already have permissions to view an org and spaces.

 ### List available orgs